 Lately, though, it seems even AirBnB is getting expensive.
 I was looking at rooms in the coastal town of Bournemouth, and seeing AirBnB rates well over $100 for anywhere near the town center.
 I then found an independent, three-star hotel practically on the beach for $70 through Expedia.com — who also offers free cancellation on many reservations, as well as loyalty points you can cash in.

 Trains Between Cities

 Since I am into longer trips and seeing as many games as I can swing, I try to bunch the games in a particular area to save time and money on trains.
-On one trip, for example, I had a Saturday-Sunday doubleheader in Birmingham (Wolverhampton and Aston Villa), so I got to stay in Birmingham for the weekend.
+On one trip, for example, I had a Saturday-Sunday doubleheader at Wolverhampton and Aston Villa, so I got to stay in Birmingham for the weekend.
 Of course, I also had a Monday in London, Tuesday in Liverpool, and Wednesday back in London.
 But I’m insane.

 - Booking ahead often saves money, although it might lock you into a particular train.
 This is important to note!

 - You absolutely must bring with you whatever credit card you used to book the tickets.
 Literally nothing else will get you that ticket.